the great wall DF-3

 to block the backward movement of lenses so that

-they don't impede the shutter mechanism.
 But the fact that the Great Wall lens comes off

 leads many users to speculate about what it would